kgruiz/Recapit/README.md

 ## Highlights

-- **Unified pipelines** – one orchestration layer handles PDF-to-image fan out, direct PDF ingestion, LLM interactions, and LaTeX cleanup for slides, lectures, documents, and ad-hoc images.
+- **Unified pipelines** – one orchestration layer handles PDF-to-image fan out, optional direct PDF ingestion, LLM interactions, and LaTeX cleanup for slides, lectures, documents, and ad-hoc images.
 - **Parallel processing** – document/image transcription and video chunk uploads run across configurable worker pools to shrink wall-clock time on larger batches.
 - **Quota-aware throttling** – shared token buckets and a quota monitor keep per-model RPM/TPM and upload concurrency within Gemini’s published limits, automatically backing off when 429s appear.
 - **Telemetry & cost tracking** – every request records tokens, duration, and metadata; CLI runs print a summary (with optional per-model breakdowns) and persist a JSON report with token usage and estimated spend.
 - **Smart defaults** – works out of the box with built-in prompts and LaTeX preambles, but you can drop override files in `templates/` when you need fine control.
 - **Auto classification** – invoke the tool without subcommands (or via `transcribe`) and heuristics choose the right prompt for slides, notes, worksheets, or documents.
+- **Image-first PDF handling** – every PDF is rasterized to per-page PNGs by default for consistent transcription; opt into direct PDF ingestion with `--pdf-mode pdf` or `PDFMode.PDF` when your chosen model supports it.
 - **Drop-in CLI & library** – invoke the Typer CLI from the shell or call the same functionality from Python without global state.
 - **Structured outputs** – cleaned LaTeX lands beside the source file by default; flip `LECTURE_SUMMARIZER_SAVE_FULL_RESPONSE` on if you also want raw model dumps.